MENU

 Florida Tech is a pioneer in undergraduate astrobiology education and the premier university for students interested in the space sciences and the study of life in the universe.
 Florida Tech is where science fiction becomes science fact—and science exploration.
 Here, through hands-on learning and research, you can delve into some of the deepest questions of the universe, from the earliest origins of life on Earth, to the possibility of life elsewhere in the galaxy and to the future of life on our planet and across the cosmos.

 At Florida Tech, you'll develop a strong background in physics and biology and get hands-on experience with space science technologies.
+You'll choose the degree concentration that is most interesting to you: astrophysics, biology or chemistry.
 When you graduate, you are ready for careers in the aerospace or biotech-related industries or for graduate studies in astrophysics, planetary science or biology.

 Faculty members at Florida Tech are top researchers, authors and educators in their fields and are committed to your success.
 Professors encourage all students seeking an astrobiology degree to become involved in activities and research projects right from the start to engage with the hands-on work of science.